Skip to main content

 Monitoring

-sf deployments get inference # Deployment status and node count
+sf deployments get inference # Deployment status and instance count

 sf procurements get inference # Procurement status and pricing